Kaufko/MenuLib/README.md

 <h4>Changing menus</h4>

-Changing menus is very easy, when creating an option, make the function SelectSubMenu()
+Changing menus is very easy.
+When creating an option use the function SelectSubMenu()

 ```C#
 new Menu("Submenu", () => SelectSubMenu(subMenu))